Snohomish, Washington: Geography

 Snohomish is located along the north bank of the Snohomish River near where it is joined by the Pilchuck River.
 The city lies on the Getchell Hill Plateau, a low hill in the Snohomish River Valley that interrupts the wide, flat river valley.
 Some neighborhoods of the city are on a ridge that is west of the Pilchuck River, as well as Dutch Hill on the opposite bank.
 Blackmans Lake (formerly Stillaguamish Lake) is located north of downtown Snohomish and has a boat launch maintained by the city government.
 The river valley was formed approximately 14,000 years before present by the outflow of a glacial lake during the Vashon Glaciation event.
 The river itself floods during the winter season, occasionally breaching the dikes in Downtown Snohomish.

 According to the United States Census Bureau, the city has a total area of 3.60 sqmi, of which, 3.44 sqmi is land and 0.16 sqmi is water.
-Snhoomish's city limits are generally defined by the Snohomish River to the south, Fobes Hill to the west, several city streets to the north, and the Pilchuck River to the east.
+Snohomish's city limits are generally defined by the Snohomish River to the south, Fobes Hill to the west, several city streets to the north, and the Pilchuck River to the east.
 The city also has an urban growth area that extends north towards U.S. Route 2 and south of the Snohomish River to include Harvey Airfield.

 The historic business and residential center of the town constitutes the Snohomish Historic District, which is listed on the National Register of Historic Places.
 Many houses bear plaques with the year the house was built and the name of the people who originally occupied it.
 Each year the city gives tours of the historic houses; one of them, the Blackman House, is a year-round museum.